smartst3r/Django-recipe-site/README.md

 ### Background info
-The reason I had this is because I would have a bunch of leftover ingredients and would wonder what I could make.
+The reason I made this is because I would have a bunch of leftover ingredients and would wonder what I could make.
 I have plans to move this to another site and do some web crawling to get loads of recipes.

 #### I stopped work on this project as I am porting it to a website.